Meet the Breton delegation at the Marine Energy Wales Conference!

 Save the date for MEWC: Philippe Thieffry to speak at the plenary session

 On Tuesday 28 April at 4.30 pm, Philippe Thieffry, Head of Bretagne Ocean Power, will speak as an expert during the session on international opportunities for Welsh businesses: where are the key international markets, what lessons can be learnt from existing exporters, and what concrete steps can be taken to secure contracts beyond Wales.
-An opportunity to showcase Brittany’s position in marine energy, and the potential of Brittany and France for the manufacturers in attendance!
+An opportunity to showcase Brittany’s position in marine energy, and the potential of Brittany and France for the companies in attendance!

 Let’s meet up in Llandudno!